Fall 2020 Back to School

 Due to the fluid nature of the pandemic and family circumstances, we understand that a family’s decision to attend school in-person may evolve.
 We want to be able to accommodate the changing circumstances of our families.

 Please note that if you want to switch your child from the Flexible Learning Plan to In-Person learning, there are logistics and safety measures that require planning and make the switch more challenging.
-The timing should be discussed in advance with Daniel Madden, Director of Student Life and Support.
+The timing should be coordinated in advance with Daniel Madden, Director of Student Life and Support.

 Considerations for the Reopening Plan are grounded in three guiding principles.
 These speak to Woodland’s purpose and are aligned with what we have learned from our experience with distance learning in the spring and the feedback from parents, staff, and faculty surveys.